 Since the model comes with HDMI you can also plug in a streaming stick, like a Roku or Amazon Fire TV, and watch your favorite media apps as well.
 It’s actually pretty versatile overall, though be aware there’s only one HDMI port on this one.
 This could be partially due to the mini size of the machine.

 This model choice really depends on how much you like the idea of having a built-in DVD player on your projector.
 It has the possibility of being super convenient if you already have a collection of DVDs.
-I should also mention that this projector is incredibly compact, measuring around 4.7 x 6.3 x 6.3 inches.
-That’s only slightly bigger than an actual DVD disc!
+I should also mention that this projector is incredibly compact, measuring around just 8.3 x 6.1 x 3.8 inches.

-There’s dual 5-watt speakers that should do an adequate job filling your room with audio.
+There’s a speaker inside that should do an adequate job filling your room with audio, though I’m unsure of what the audio wattage is.
 But you can always use the 3.5mm audio out port to hook up external speakers or try pairing wireless speakers via Bluetooth.
 If you want a projector that also natively plays DVDs, you may want to check this option out.
 The unique features might make it the best projector under $200 for you.

 Additional Suggestions?